gammapy/gammapy-extra/README.rst

 Binder
 ------

-Try Gammapy online in Binder: http://mybinder.org/repo/gammapy/gammapy-extra
+Try Gammapy online in Binder: https://mybinder.org/v2/gh/gammapy/gammapy-extra.git/binder

-Controlled via ``Dockerfile`` in this gammapy-extra repo.
+Controlled via ``Dockerfile`` in ``binder`` branch of this gammapy-extra repo.

 In case you would like to chek the Binder Gammapy space with a modified ``Dockerfile``: